Primary

 Grab your toes or ankles and hold on throughout the entire movement.
 Drop your hips into a deep sumo squat, then straighten your legs while keeping your grip.
 You'll feel a hamstring stretch at the top before dropping back down.

-Want Sumo Squat to Stand in your program?
+See where Sumo Squat to Stand fits in your weekly plan

 Stand with feet wide, toes pointed out.